 The worst wildfires in U.S. history

-The Insurance Information Institute rated the costliest wildland fires in the United States.
-Based on its data, the top seven worst wildfires, all in California, each caused several billions of dollars in insured losses.
+The Insurance Information Institute (Triple-I) rated the costliest wildland fires in the United States.
+Based on its data, the top ten worst wildfires, all in California, each caused several billions of dollars in insured losses.

-- CZU Lightning Complex Fire, 2020: The CZU Lightning Complex Fire cost $2.43 billion in estimated insured losses.
+- CZU Lightning Complex Fire, 2020: The CZU Lightning Complex Fire cost $2.5 billion in estimated insured losses, equal to $2.6 billion in 2021 value.
+This lightning fire damaged 1,490 structures and burned 86,509 woodland acres.

 Wildfires in recent years